chadwithuhc/shredlove.com/README.md

 # shredlove.com static site

+> A website for the archives of shredlove.com content

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 It also uses [Netlify CMS](https://www.netlifycms.org/) to provide the admin interface.